jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/PSM.rst

 * All motors are located in the first 2 links and use cable transmission
 * All actuators have analog potentiometers, used for both homing and safety checks
-* The arm is designed with counter weights to stay as balanced as possible
+* The arm is designed with counterweights to stay as balanced as possible
 * The second actuator controls a mechanical parallelogram used to enforce a RCM point (remote center-of-motion, aka fulcrum point).
   `Google search